X1pe0/Clip-It/README.md

 # Clip-IT
 Create a screen grab using python and storing the image to your clipboard.

+*IDEAS: Will eventually port this to upload to NaByte to essentily have a Gyazo clone.
+Also if you have zbar-tools installed, you can make this decode QR codes.*
 #### Resources needed:
 Python3 - pyscreenshot, tkinter, and pillow.
 ## Screenshots